NeoDev99/NeoDev99/README.md

 - 👀 I’m interested in learning everything there is to learn about Technology.
 - 👨‍🎓 I completed my Diploma in Information Technology (IT) in 2022
 - 👯 I’m looking to collaborate on any project for the purpose of learning.
+- 🔭 I’m currently working on [README.md](https://github.com/UmbrellaSkiies/UmbrellaSkiies/edit/main/README.md)
 - 🌱 I’m currently learning **MERN (MongoDB, Express.js, React, and Node.js) Stack**
 - 🥅 2023 Goals: Contribute & collaborate on more projects.
 - ⚡ Fun fact: I love to trade forex and take photos / pictures at my spare time.
-- 📫 You can reach me on my social media accounts down below
+- 📫 How to reach me **thomasneo946@gmail.com**

 ### Connect with me: